EduardAtReporty/wse-plugin-avmix/README.md

 # AVMix
 The **ModuleAVMix** module for [Wowza Streaming Engine™ media server software](https://www.wowza.com/products/streaming-engine) enables you to combine separate audio and video sources into a single stream.
+You can set constant name or simple regex of type VIDEO_<sreamID>

 ## Prerequisites
 Wowza Streaming Engine 4.0.0 or later is required.